kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 Additionally, a GPS-based stratum 1 NTP time server has been installed in the flightcase with the tag reader.
 Once it has obtained a time signal, the laptop, router, tag reader and race clock should synchronise their real-time clocks to it over the course of a few minutes.
 If this is done before the start of a race, everything should stay synchronised to within a few milliseconds.
 On this basis, it is important to power up the flightcase as early as possible in the setup process, so it may begin to acquire a GPS fix.

 ### Dodgy Ethernet cable

 If you need to mate an XLR-style Ethernet plug with a normal socket for troubleshooting, you can unscrew the shell by hand to reveal a conventional RJ45 plug.
 Don't lose the shell.
 RJ45 connectors don't react well to mud or having their tabs snapped off, so it's worth having a spare Ethernet cable to hand.

 ### Laptop power supply

 The delicate Acer 3x1.1mm DC barrel connector is a conspicuous single point of failure.
 Treat it with care.
-A dongle to allow the use of an alternative power supply is a work in progress.
+A adaptor to allow the use of a standard USB-C laptop power supply is in the laptop bag (the Acer laptop cannot accept power on its USB-C port).